The Curse of Mahsuri

 Langkawi Island is one of the famous islands in Malaysia.
 Mass tourism started to kick in in the 1990s during the tenure of our previous Prime Minister, Dr. Mahathir Mohamad.
-He was instrumental in introducing a lot of things in Langkawi back then until it is now known as the place to go for an island getaway.
 With its pristine beaches and a lot of amenities, no wonder Langkawi still attract tourists and travellers alike.
-Maybe it is true that the curse which lies upon Langkawi 7 generations ago has ended.
+There are many things to do in Langkawi.
+So, maybe it is true that the curse which lies upon Langkawi 7 generations ago has ended.

 Underwater World Langkawi is the brainchild of Dr. Mahathir Mohamad.
 This huge aquarium situated on the Cenang Beach houses many types of marine life and a small reptilian section.
 Its major attractions are the penguins consisting of the African penguins and the Rockhopper penguins.
-A visit to Underwater World Langkawi will surely give your little ones a smile and an experience to remember.
+You must visit Underwater World Langkawi to give your little ones a smile and an experience to remember.
 Read my previous post on Underwater World Langkawi here for a detailed review of the attraction.
+This is a must on the list of things to do in Langkawi.

-Apart from the Genting Skyway, another cable car system in Malaysia is situated in Langkawi, known as the Langkawi Skycab.
+Apart from the Genting Skyway, another cable car system in Malaysia is the Langkawi Skycab.
 The cable car will bring visitors from the Oriental Village up to the peak of Machincang Mountain, which is the oldest part of Southeast Asia.
 Langkawi Skycab is also the longest free span mono-cable car apart from the second steepest cable car system in the world.
 The view while riding the cable car is so astonishing and at the top station, there is a sky-bridge for the adrenaline junkies.
 You can read more on the Langkawi Skycab here.
+Of course this must be included in top things to do in Langkawi.

 Oriental Village has many other attractions apart from being the base station for the Langkawi Skycab.
 One of the attractions that I like the most is the rabbit park because…entrance is FREE!
 There are a lot of tame rabbits inside the rabbit park and visitors are allowed to feed the rabbits.
 RM 2 is charged for a cup of pallets/carrot sticks.
 Visitors are also allowed to hold and carry the rabbits.
 This is the best place to get your child to love animals.
 More info on the Oriental Village can be found here.